Blood cancer and coronavirus

 The ICNARC (Intensive Care National Audit & Research Centre) reports on intensive care admissions in England, Wales and Northern Ireland.
 This data also shows that people with blood cancer are more likely to need intensive care treatment for coronavirus than the general population.

-The ICNARC report from 26 February 2021 shows that, up until 25 February 2021, there have been 34,302 patients admitted to intensive care (page 18).
-Of these, 559 had blood cancer.
-That is 1 in every 61 patients in intensive care.
+The ICNARC report from 10 May 2021 shows that, from the beginning of reporting at the start of the pandemic, up until 30 April 2021, there have been 36,494 patients admitted to intensive care.
+Of these, 631 had blood cancer.
+That is 1 in every 59 patients in intensive care.
 By comparison, people with blood cancer who were advised to shield make up an estimated 1 in every 325 of the general population.
-So the fact that they made up 1 in 61 in intensive care shows that they were more likely to need intensive care.
+So the fact that they made up 1 in 59 in intensive care shows that they were more likely to need intensive care.
 (Scotland are not part of this particular monitoring programme and have their own data, although this doesn't provide figures for blood cancers specifically).

-Looking at the number of people with blood cancer who were previously advised to shield in these countries (an estimated 204,000), and the number of people with blood cancer who've been in intensive care with coronavirus (559), we can see that so far, an estimated 1 in every 365 people shielding with blood cancer have needed intensive care.
-In the population of people who were not in the shielding group for blood cancer, this is 1 in 1,800.
+Looking at the number of people with blood cancer who were previously advised to shield in these countries (an estimated 204,000), and the number of people with blood cancer who've been in intensive care with coronavirus (631), we can see that overall, an estimated 1 in every 323 people shielding with blood cancer have needed intensive care.
+In the population of people who were not in the shielding group for blood cancer, this is 1 in 1,695.
 This suggests that people who were advised to shield with blood cancer could be roughly 5 times more likely to need intensive care than other people.

 Your personal risk